hushell/pmf_cvpr22/README.md

 ```
 To meta-test without fine-tuning, just replace `--deploy finetune` with `--deploy vanilla`.

-A DDP version of the above command is just replacing `--device cuda:0` with `--dist-eval`.
+A DDP version of the above command is also available: just replacing `--device cuda:0` with `--dist-eval`.
 By default, all 10 domains will be evaluated, but you may meta-test only a subset by specifying which domains should be executed with `--test_sources`.
 Check [utils/args.py](utils/args.py) for domain names.

 ### Cross-domain few-shot learning
 Meta-testing CDFSL is almost the same as that of Meta-Dataset.
 However, we create another script to fit CDFSL's original data loaders.
-And example of meta-testing command for CDFSL with fine-tuning is
+An example of meta-testing command for CDFSL with fine-tuning is
 ```
 python test_meta_dataset.py --test_n_way 5 --n_shot 5 --device cuda:0 --arch dino_small_patch16 --deploy finetune --output outputs/your_experiment_name --resume outputs/your_experiment_name/best.pth
 ```